BKT-DevOps/communication-service/docs/Architecture-Overview.md

 <br>

-This page describes the high-level architecture of the kovan project, its main components, and the relationships between these components.
+This page describes the high-level architecture of the InfraCoders project, its main components, and the relationships between these components.

 ---